Debi Thomas: Medical career

 Thomas expressed interest in becoming a doctor from an early age.
 She studied at Stanford University during her competitive career until her move to Boulder, Colorado, during the 1987–88 season, and had resumed her studies by 1989.
 She graduated from Stanford in 1991 with a degree in engineering and then from the Northwestern University Feinberg School of Medicine in 1997.
 Thomas followed this with a surgical residency at the University of Arkansas Medical Sciences Hospital and an orthopedic surgery residency at the Martin Luther King Jr./Charles Drew University Medical Center in South Central Los Angeles.

 Thomas went on to become a practicing orthopedic surgeon specializing in hip and knee replacement.
 In June 2005, she graduated from the Orthopedic Residency Program at Charles R. Drew University in Los Angeles.
 She spent the next year preparing for Step I of the American Board of Orthopedic Surgeons' exam and working at King-Drew Medical Center as a junior-attending-physician specialist.
 In July 2006, she began a one-year fellowship at the Dorr Arthritis Institute at Centinela Hospital in Inglewood, California, for sub-specialty training in adult-reconstructive surgery.
 In September 2007, she began working at Carle Clinic in Urbana, Illinois.
-During her medical career, while she was skilled at doing the procedures and well-liked by patients, she had difficulty working with other doctors due to her struggles with bipolar disorder, and went from clinic to clinic, never staying longer than one year.
+During her medical career, while she was skilled at doing the procedures and well-liked by patients, she had difficulty working with other doctors due to bipolar disorder; she went from clinic to clinic, never staying longer than one year.

-As of December 2010, Thomas was in private practice at ORTHO X-cellence Debra J. Thomas, MD, PC in Richlands, Virginia, which has since ceased operations.
+As of December 2010, Thomas was in private practice at ORTHO X-cellence Debra J. Thomas, MD, PC in Richlands, Virginia, which had ceased operations as of 2016.

 Personal life

-Thomas, a member of Alpha Kappa Alpha sorority, married Brian Vander Hogen on March 15, 1988, in Boulder, Colorado.
+Thomas, a member of Alpha Kappa Alpha sorority, married Brian Vanden Hogen on March 15, 1988, in Boulder, Colorado.
 After their relationship ended, she married a sports attorney, Chris Bequette, in autumn 1996.
 Before divorcing, they had a son named Luc Bequette (b.
-1997), who as of 2021 played defensive tackle for UC Berkeley.
+1997), who, as of 2021, played defensive tackle for UC Berkeley.

 Thomas was diagnosed with bipolar disorder by April 2012.
 In November 2015, it was reported that she was living in a bed bug-infested trailer in the Appalachian Mountains with her fiancé who was struggling with anger and alcohol issues.
 Thomas stated that she was "broke", having lost most of her savings through her two divorces and failed medical practice, and had lost custody of her son when he was 13.
 She was featured in the November 7, 2015, episode of the television series Iyanla: Fix My Life on the Oprah Winfrey Network.
 As of 2016, Thomas and fiancé Jamie Looney were living with Looney's two sons, Ethan and Austin, in southwest Virginia.

 Thomas currently lives and trains in Florida.